doks-coders/RealTimeApplication/README.md

   git clone https://github.com/doks-coders/RealTimeApplication
 ```
 # About
-This apps enables users to send messags back and forth to each other.
-It utlises SignalR to send messages using websockets to users.
-These messages are stored in the SQL database using the Entity Framework.
-It also uses JWT Authentication for security.
+This application allows users to exchange messages seamlessly.
+It employs SignalR to transmit messages via websockets, facilitating real-time communication.
+The messages are securely stored in a SQL database using the Entity Framework.
+Additionally, JWT Authentication is implemented to ensure robust security measures.

 # Features
 - Real-time Messaging: Enable users to send and receive messages instantly, with updates pushed to all connected clients in real-time using SignalR.